 Applications for appointments to Senate seats shall be submitted to the Senate Vice-Chair.
 A check for Verification of Eligibility for Participation in Co-Curricular Activities shall be done by the Student Activities Office on each application before presenting applications to the Appointments Committee.

-The Chief Justice of the Student Court of Justice shall have the duty of verifying that an appointee is a member of the district for which said member has been nominated.
-In the absence of the Chief Justice the next most senior member of the Student Court may swear in the positions mentioned before.
+The Chief Justice of the Student Court shall have the duty of verifying that an appointee is a member of the district for which said member has been nominated.
+In the absence of the Chief Justice a member of the Student Court may swear in the positions mentioned before.

 The Chair of the Appointments Committee shall retrieve applications from the Student Activities Office and distribute them to committee members.